apps4children/Hintrace/README.md

 3. Locate Hintrace.apk  and click on it.
 4. Click ok when asked whether  to  install  the  app.
 5. The app will be installed to the apps section of your device immediately.
-6. Now you can start  Hintrace  by click on this icon.
+6. Now you can start  HinTrace by click on this icon.